oluseguncodess/learning-javascript/documentation.md

 Loops are used to iterate through data until a certain condition is met.

+- For/in - used to loop through an object's property

 ## Tertiary Operator

 The ternary operator provides a shorthand for if-else statements.